The price of your trip depends on when, where, and how you are travelling.

 Find out how to pay for transit on our Compass Card page.

-Using a Compass Card, Compass Ticket or contactless credit card
+Using a Compass Card, Compass Ticket, contactless payment cards, or mobile wallet.

 When you board, tap your card, ticket, or mobile wallet on the card reader located near the bus doors.
 You don't need to tap out when exiting.